 The Iren Group's ICRMS is based on the Borsa Italiana Corporate Governance Code.

-The Risk Management System defines specific fees for managing each type of risk for which a specific "Risk Policy" has been defined, with the primary aim of setting out the strategic guidelines, organisational/management principles, macro processes and techniques required for actively managing relevant risks.
+The Risk Management System defines specific Commissions for managing each type of risk for which a specific "Risk Policy" has been defined, with the primary aim of setting out the strategic guidelines, organisational/management principles, macro processes and techniques required for actively managing relevant risks.

 The policies applied within the Iren Group are: